What do we know about Coruscant in Star Wars? There’s loads of planets in the galaxy, and we’re here to talk about a key one.

 Why is Coruscant so important?

-Throughout Star Wars, Coruscant is one of the single most important planets in the entire galaxy.
-This is for several key reasons, to do with the senate, the Jedi, and the Galactic Empire.
+Coruscant is one of the single most important planets in the entire galaxy, because it is the home of the senate, the Jedi, and the Galactic Empire.

 Firstly, as the galactic capital, Coruscant was the base of some of the most influential institutions across the Star Wars galaxy.
 Chief among these was the galactic senate.
 The galactic senate was the main political institution that maintained democracy within the Galactic Republic and passed new legislation.
 It had representatives from all member species within the Galactic Republic, who would speak on behalf of their citizens.
 The galactic senate is the Star Wars equivalent to congress in the US and parliament in the UK.